 John Zellweger, '17 - Jack worked on optimizing algorithms to search for intermediate mass black hole binaries.

 We run the ROAR group at Kenyon with the help of our colleague (and real astronomer) Paula Turner.
-Our group is an integrated research and education group focussing on radio and optical astronomy.
+Our group is an integrated research and education group focusing on radio and optical astronomy.
 Radio astronomy activities include taking observations with radio telescopes, participating in the NANOStars group (the undergraduate research group that is part of the NANOGrav collaboration), and building our very own radio telescope.
-In particular, we remotely control one of the world's largest radio telescopes, the Green Bank Telescope in West Virginia, to search for rapidly rotating neutron stars called pulsars.
+In particular, we have historically been trained to remotely control one of the world's largest radio telescopes, the Green Bank Telescope in West Virginia, to search for rapidly rotating neutron stars called pulsars.
+The group helps search for new pulsars in radio telescope data through a process known as candidate ranking.
 In addition, the group also studies variable stars using the 20-inch optical telescope in the Miller Observatory at Kenyon.
 The group is open to anyone with an interest in astronomy.
-We generally have about 15 active student members, and usually 5-10 of them are trained to run solo observations on the GBT for the GBNCC survey.
+We generally have 15-20 active student members.

 We use a team structure in the ROAR group.
 Students are broken up into teams of 3-6 people with a team leader for each group.
 The ROAR group meets as a large group once a week and each team must meet outside of the large group on a weekly or bi-weekly basis.
-Teams report back to the large group on their activities on a bi-weekly basis.
+Teams study specific astronomy topics in more depth and develop learning tools and presentations on the topics they study.

-Our motto in the ROAR group is that we both do astronomy and learn astronomy together.
+Our motto in the ROAR group is that we do astronomy, learn astronomy, and promote astronomy.

 We are active in two different astronomy wavelengths in the ROAR group - optical and radio astronomy.
 Both optical and radio observing sessions are performed using the team structure in ROAR.
 Data analysis activities can be performed either in teams or as a large group depending on the activity.